edhowland/viper/Vish.md

 cat bar.txt | ins :_buf
 ```

-The ins is a special Viper command that inserts at some buffer.
+The ins is a special Viper command that inserts text from standard in at the current cursor of some buffer.
 The variable
 ':_buf' refers to the current buffer.